 - Bonds Onsies – Size 00000 x 1-2 – Extra small onsie just in case the baby is tiny.

 - Bonds Singlets Size 0000 x 6 – To wear under bonds onsies.

 - Going home outfit – One boy option and one girl option.

 - Mittens – Prevents the baby from scratching him/herself.

-- Socks x 1-2 pair -In case outfit doesn’t cover the baby’s feet.
+- Socks x 2-4 -In case outfit doesn’t cover the baby’s feet.

-- Cotton buds/Cotton balls – For cleaning/drying baby after a bath or during a nappy change and for drying ears.
+- Cotton buds/Cotton balls – For cleaning/drying baby after a bath or during a nappy change.

 - Dummy – Not sure if I’ll use it… but just in case.

-- Disposable Nappies x 1 packet -The hospital provides 1 packet of disposable nappies and that should be plenty.
-Check with your hospital and see if you need to take your own nappies or if they are provided.
-I always keep the extra packet of nappies in the car “just in case”.
+- Nappies x 1 packet -The hospital provides 1 packet of disposable nappies.
+I need to provide the rest.
+However I plan to keep the extra packet in the car “just in case”.

 WHAT NOT TO PACK

 - DT’s for hubby – The midwives request boardies instead of DT’s on the men lol.
 I thought this was funny 🙂

 - Video camera – (In birth room) Not permitted by the hospital – check with your hospital and confirm.